NVR Configuration for IP Cameras with and without PoE Switch: Step-by-Step Guide

 As discussed before, NVR without PoE switch has no Ethernet ports at its back panel.
 It utilizes an external power adapter or an external PoE switch to power each IP camera.
 Like NVR with a PoE switch, the NVR configuration for IP camera without a PoE switch also begins with the hardware configuration.
 Here is how to proceed:

-• Take an Ethernet cable to connect the LAN port on the external PoE switch and the router.
+• Connect External PoE Switch: Take an Ethernet cable to connect the LAN port on the external PoE switch and the router.
 Then connect the router with the non-PoE NVR.

-• Use Ethernet cables to connect all IP cameras to the PoE switch RJ45 ports.
-The PoE switch will deliver power as well as support video transmission.
+• Connect IP Cameras: Use Ethernet cables to connect all IP cameras to the PoE switch RJ45 ports.
+The PoE switch will supply power as well as support video transmission.

-• Use an HDMI cable or VGA cable to connect the monitor and the NVR.
+• Display Connection: Use an HDMI cable or VGA cable to connect the monitor and the NVR.
 Always use the right input for making the connection.

 Recording will be enabled only when users add the cameras to NVR.
 This can be easily done by referring to the steps in the instruction manual.